Tell us about your pregnancy experience(s) from your first trimester through to when you gave birth.

 Have more questions about the PreTRM Test?

-Fast forward to today when Sera Prognostics has the PreTRM® Test that can determine a woman’s risk for spontaneous preterm birth.
+Fast forward to today when Sera has the PreTRM® Test that can determine a woman’s risk for spontaneous preterm birth.
 Having had that tool, how do you feel that you could have changed how your pregnancy played out in an unexpected early delivery, even if medically indicated?

 Jenny: The PreTRM Test, if it identified me as being at higher risk, could have played a vital role in preparing me for a preterm delivery.
 Not having warning signs, symptoms nor knowledge of the Neonatal Intensive Care Unit left me incredibly vulnerable.
 Had I had this test, I would have at least been able to mentally prepare myself for the possibility of a preterm birth through education and research.
 It would also have provided a heads up to my obstetrician who may have been more apt to order tests and schedule more frequent follow ups in order to prevent preterm delivery.